Why Does Equity Theory Matter At Work?

 It may also be important for your People Team to take note of employees who are behaving as if things are unfair.
 This may be because they perceive that their psychological contract has been violated.

-Typical Behavior Of Underpaid Employees
+Typical Behaviour Of Underpaid Employees

 Underpaid employees are not provided with extrinsic/external motivation in the form of money.
 Under normal circumstances, they may be okay with the status quo or, perhaps, even find intrinsic motivation to do their job well, or gain enjoyment from it.